Welcoming the World at Holliston School!

 An extended optional insurance program that provides coverage 24 hours per day, 365 days per year is also available.
 If you are interested in subscribing to the extended insurance program, please watch for the application package which is usually distributed during the first week of school or contact the school.

 If you are making a claim for injury, please contact the school for the required claim form.
 The claim form must be fully completed and sent within 90 days of the date of the accident in order for it to be honoured by the insurance company.

 As partners in the education of children, it is essential for staff and parents to openly communicate regarding such aspects as programming, student progress, behaviour, social development, and family situations which may affect behaviour and performance at school.
 Saskatoon Public Schools promotes continuous, ongoing communication between school and home throughout the year.
-Staff members communicate through notes or phone calls, newsletters, program outlines and summaries, progress reports, conferences, meetings, Meet the Staff Evening, and other school functions.
+Staff members communicate through notes or phone calls, newsletters, program outlines and summaries, progress reports, conferences, meetings, class blogs, Meet the Staff evening, and other school functions.

 EMERGENCY & SAFETY PROCEDURES

 We have requested emergency contact phone numbers for each student in the event that we need to reach parents during school hours.
 Please help us keep these numbers current.
 Where possible, please include a second contact person and phone number.
 We encourage parents to discuss with their children what to do if the regular routine changes at home (i.e., the student arrives home without a key and the parents have been delayed).